 I was touched by the honesty, passion, and determination in in this student’s plea (excerpted here with permission).
 During the first class meeting, I tried to emphasize how a college-level literature course differs from a high school English class; I am not looking for papers that accurately summarize major plot events, or essays that spit back at me my own lecture notes.

-In a literature course, I am of course trying to teach content; I’d like students to know who F. Scott Fitzgerald is, to recognize why A Streetcar Named Desire struck the right cords at the right time, to apply the social and spiritual messages in The Secret Life of Bees to their own lives, and to understand some of the major cultural and historical forces that have shaped American culture in the last century (feminism, Freudianism, Marxism, etc.).
+In a literature course, I am of course trying to teach content; I’d like students to know who F. Scott Fitzgerald is, to recognize why A Streetcar Named Desire struck the right cords at the right time in American culture, to apply the social and spiritual messages in The Secret Life of Bees to their own lives, and to understand some of the major cultural and historical forces that have shaped American culture in the last century (feminism, Freudianism, Marxism, etc.).

 In order to have the kind of deep, thoughtful conversations that build communities and lead us to personal revelations, we will of course have to read the darn texts about which we are supposed to be talking.
 And my student asks a legitimate question… how are we supposed to read literature?
 Lurking behind that question is a deeper one… why do these authors make their messages so darn hard to decipher?
 Why don’t they just condense their message down to a few sentences, so that we can read it quickly, think about it, and then move on with our lives?